mayTermux/myTermux/README.md

   - **"ls" unknown argument --icons**

-  This error because exa old version not support argument --icons, to fix this use exa v.0.9.0.
-In my case i use the package maintainer's version on first update & upgrade.
+  This error is because of an old version of `exa` that doesn't support `--icons` argument.
+To fix this please use `exa v.0.9.0`. <br>In my case, it is because of my old `sources.list`.
+On the first `pkg update`, you should answer `y` when asked whether you wanna keep your current version or switch to the package maintainer's version.
+Please switch it to the maintainer's version.

   |apt|motd|exa v.0.9.0|
   |--|--|--|